Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Results

 In detail, to fit these stacks with \texttt{prospector} we follow the modeling choices from \citet[][]{NM24} (in turn adapted from \citealt[][]{Tacchella22,Tacchella23SMACS}).
 We use \texttt{FSPS} \citep{FSPS1,FSPS2,FSPS3} with the \texttt{MIST} stellar models \citep[][]{Choi17} and \texttt{MILES} spectral library \citep[][]{MILES2011} and assume a \citet{Chabrier03} IMF.
 Nebular emission is modeled with the \texttt{CLOUDY} \citep{Ferland17} grid introduced in \citet{Byler17}.
 The free parameters include seven bins describing the non-parametric star-formation history, the total stellar mass, stellar and gas-phase metallicities, nebular emission parameters, and a flexible dust model \citep{KriekConroy13}.
 We adopt a ``bursty continuity" prior for the star-formation history \citep{Tacchella22} with the time bins logarithmically spaced following \citep[][]{Leja19} up to a formation redshift of $z=20$.
 We hold the first two bins fixed at lookback times of 0-5 and 5-10 Myrs to capture bursts that power strong emission lines \citep[e.g.,][]{Whitler22} and that are expected to grow ubiquitous with increasing redshift.
 We synthesize NIRCam photometry from the stacks in all JWST bands and pass the measured emission line fluxes to the model.

 We emphasize that our derived host properties hinge on the assumption that all [\ion{O}{3}] flux arises from the host (see S\ref{sec:methods} for motivation).
 One could posit scenarios wherein the host contribution to [\ion{O}{3}] is not exactly $\approx100\%$.
-For example, just as UV photons are leaking from the BH* (e.g.,\citealt{Labbe24,Torralba25IFU}; Figs. \ref{fig:main_stack}, \ref{fig:bhstarfrac}), ionizing photons that are able to power [\ion{O}{3}] in surrounding gas may also be escaping, thereby boosting the EWs and leading us to over-estimate the host galaxy EWs.
+For example, just as UV photons are leaking from the BH* (e.g., \citealt{Labbe24,Torralba25IFU}; Figs. \ref{fig:main_stack}, \ref{fig:bhstarfrac}), ionizing photons that are able to power [\ion{O}{3}] in surrounding gas may also be escaping, thereby boosting the EWs and leading us to overestimate the host galaxy EWs.
 For all the reasons discussed in S\ref{sec:methods}, we deem this unlikely to be the case in the typical LRD.
-However, we cannot completely rule out that there is absolutely no intrinsic [\ion{O}{3}] component powered by accretion that varies with other properties of the LRD, which may contribute in part to this apparent large difference in EWs between the control sample and LRD hosts.
-We explore what BH*-driven contamination in [\ion{O}{3}] might mean for our results.
-We re-run our stacking procedure assuming a $\approx20\%$ contribution arising from the BH* (i.e., the hosts account for $\approx80\%$ of the observed [\ion{O}{3}]).
-Note that the host-matching step ($L_{\rm{[OIII]}}$ within $3\times$) is relatively flexible and resistant to any degree of contamination, and so the difference in results is from the SED scaling step (\S\ref{sec:implementation}).
-We find the overall SED shape recovered for the BH* is preserved, albeit with a slightly weaker Balmer break ($4^{+1}_{-1}$).
-Critically, for the results in this section, we find the LRD hosts still lie above the star-forming main sequence and display stronger (albeit reduced) EWs relative to the control sample (e.g., EW [\ion{O}{3}] of $946^{+51}_{-50}$\AA\ for hosts vs. $296^{+44}_{-38}$\AA\ for the control).
+It is also worth noting that LRDs are inferred to have soft massive star-like ionizing spectra \citep[][]{Wang25missing} and lack extreme ionizing conditions, as evidenced by their lack of \ion{He}{2} emission and that \ion{Fe}{2} and not higher ionization Fe lines are observed \citep[][]{Torralba25IFU, deugenio25irony, Lin25, tang26}.